anonutopia/docs.anonutopia.com/how-to/get-free-anotes.md

 <img src="https://github.com/anonutopia/docs.anonutopia.com/blob/master/files/get-free-anotes/facebook.png" width="500">
 <br/>

 You need to paste the post link in the Share Award form.
-To get the link, go to your Timeline, find the post, right-click on the post timestamp and click "Copy Link Location".
+To get the link, go to your Timeline, find the post, right-click on the post timestamp and click "Copy Link Location" (or "link address" or "URL" etc, depending on the browser or device you're using).

 <img src="https://github.com/anonutopia/docs.anonutopia.com/blob/master/files/get-free-anotes/link.png" width="500">